-One of Australia's 8222 islands, as far as coral cay's go, Lady Elliot Island is pretty big--many are only a few feet or yards across.
-But it's still really just a speck in the ocean about 90 miles east of Gladstone on Queensland's coast, and about 50 miles north of Bundaberg.
-It's the southernmost island on the long chain of the Great Barrier Reef and the only one with an airstrip.
-But it's also been a speck with a notoriously fatal attraction to ships, earning the island the nickname of "Shipwreck Island."
-Over the last century and a half, a surprising number of vessels have come to grief on the island's reefs despite the presence of a lighthouse, and it's not unknown for tourists staying on the island to lend a hand rescuing shipwrecked seafarers.
-In 1980 alone, two sailing yachts wrecked on the island and timbers salvaged from the wrecks now form parts of the resort's bar--the Thisby and the famous maxi racing yacht Apollo, which only two years previously had won the Sydney-to-Hobart yacht race.[foot]QLD's 'Shipwreck Island' Gives Most Visitors a Quiet Welcome," Courier-Mail, 6 January 1987.[/foot]
+One of Australia’s 8222 islands, as far as coral cay’s go, Lady Elliot Island is pretty big–many are only a few feet or yards across.
+But it’s still really just a speck in the ocean about 90 miles east of Gladstone on Queensland’s coast, and about 50 miles north of Bundaberg.
+It’s the southernmost island on the long chain of the Great Barrier Reef and the only one with an airstrip.
+But it’s also been a speck with a notoriously fatal attraction to ships, earning the island the nickname of “Shipwreck Island.”
+Over the last century and a half, a surprising number of vessels have come to grief on the island’s reefs despite the presence of a lighthouse, and it’s not unknown for tourists staying on the island to lend a hand rescuing shipwrecked seafarers.
+In 1980 alone, two sailing yachts wrecked on the island and timbers salvaged from the wrecks now form parts of the resort’s bar–the Thisby and the famous maxi racing yacht Apollo, which only two years previously had won the Sydney-to-Hobart yacht race.1

-The tone of the resort is strong on eco sensibilities, and minimizing environmental impact is taken very seriously.
+The tone of the resort is strong on eco-sensibilities, and minimizing environmental impact is taken very seriously.
 The area is for all intents and purposes a pristine marine habitat; the island is within a Marine National Park Zone on the southern end of the Great Barrier Reef Marine Park.
-The number of guests on the island is strictly controlled, which is just as well since the island is small--a leisurely stroll around the entire perimeter of the island takes an hour give or take.
-Put another way, at 42 hectares its just under 6 times the size of the Melbourne Cricket Ground.
-The limits on visitors make sure that it never feels the least bit crowded.
-It also means an exceptionally high wildlife to human ratio.
+The number of guests on the island is strictly controlled, which is just as well since the island is small–a leisurely stroll around the entire perimeter of the island takes an hour give or take.
+Put another way, at 42 hectares it’s just under six times the size of the Melbourne Cricket Ground.
+The limit on the number of visitors makes sure that it never feels the least bit crowded.
+It also means an exceptionally high wildlife-to-human ratio.

 Spectacular Snorkeling & Diving